fbpx

 Beginning January 24, 2013, the CDRA banned the disposal of these devices and any of their components in municipal waste.

-The following webpage provides information on county and municipality electronic and other recycling items such as batteries, fluorescent bulbs, cell phones etc. locations that have on going, one day collection programs and other places to send recycling items (wycopa.org, dep.pa.gov, earth911.com, aircycle.com and call2recycle.org)
+The following webpage provides information on county and municipality electronic and other recycling items such as batteries, fluorescent bulbs, cell phones etc. locations that have on going, one day collection programs and other places to send recycling items (wyomingcountypa.gov, dep.pa.gov, earth911.com, aircycle.com and call2recycle.org)

 Collection of electronics and other recycling item locations may charge fees if they are not a retailer and not affiliated with the manufactory’s recycling program for the recycling of non-covered and covered devices.